 Two Exhibits at Nicole Longnecker Gallery for FotoFest.
 Constructed Lore, featuring Casey Arguelles and Mimi Kato, and Meditations, featuring Cara Barer, are on view.
 See longneckergallery.com.

 The Evolution of Neglect: Scenes of Ruin and Ruins from The Menil Collection.
 A selection of photographs from The Menil Collection curated by the Teen Council from the Contemporary Arts Museum.
 See camh.org for details.

 Joseph Havel: Endless.
 A new site-specific installation made of books cast in bronze at Contemporary Art Museum Houston.
 See camh.org for details.

 Spectra: Work by Adrian Esparza.
-Houston Center for Contemporary Craft presents Spectra, a site-specific installation by El Paso native Adrian Esparza.
+Houston Center for Contemporary Craft (HCCC) presents this site-specific installation by El Paso native Adrian Esparza.
 See more at crafthouston.org.

 Dark Light: The Micaceous Ceramics of Christine Nofchissey McHorse.
 Also at HCCC, an exhibit by one of the most innovative contemporary forces in Native American pottery.